 For this particular report, the regulations stipulate we review relevant pay periods which included 5 April 2017.
-For all employees we measured the pay period 1 April 2017 - 30 April 2017.
+For weekly paid employees we measured the pay period 3 April 2017 - 9 April 2017 inclusive and for monthly paid employees we measured the pay period 1 April 2017 - 30 April 2017.
+All results were combined to produce the overall report.